atchudhansg/FourConnect-A-Classic-Connect-Four-Game-in-C/README.md

 Contributions are welcome!
 If you have any ideas for improvements or new features, feel free to fork the repository and submit a pull request.

 ## License
-This project is licensed under the  Creative Commons Attribution-NonCommercial-ShareAlike - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Creative Commons Zero v1.0 Universal - see the [LICENSE](LICENSE) file for details.